briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 ### 331.211   Report of vehicle failing to yield right of way to public safety vehicle

-1. _(a)_ When the failure of a motor vehicle operator to yield the right-of-way to a public safety vehicle as required by [Section 331.21(a)][] impedes the ability of the public safety vehicle to respond to an emergency, any emergency personnel in the public safety vehicle may report the license plate number and a general description of the vehicle and the operator of the vehicle to the law enforcement agency exercising jurisdiction over the area where the alleged violation occurred.
+1. _(a)_ When the failure of a motor vehicle operator to yield the right-of-way to a public safety vehicle as required by [Section 331.21(a)][CF Section 331.21(a)] impedes the ability of the public safety vehicle to respond to an emergency, any emergency personnel in the public safety vehicle may report the license plate number and a general description of the vehicle and the operator of the vehicle to the law enforcement agency exercising jurisdiction over the area where the alleged violation occurred.

 2. _(b)_